evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

 A very common and oft-repeated programmer's wisdom is "Don't use floats for currency".
 This always made a lot of sense to me.
-The idea is that floats are inprecise, due to the way they are stored.
+The idea is that floats are imprecise, due to the way they are stored.

 Effectively floats are stored not by just their digits, but by a [formula][2].
 This formula can't accurately represent every fraction.
-The most popular way to demonstrate this is by firing up your javascript developer console and run:
+The most popular way to demonstrate this is by firing up your Javascript developer console and run:

 ```
 > 0.3 - 0.2